cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 Because it is tedious to send events manually (not to mention difficult to correctly quote a multi-line command), a file with sample web log events is included in the Wise application source.
-The CDAp CLI can read it line-by-line and submit them as events to the Stream.
+The CDAP CLI can read it line-by-line and submit them as events to the Stream.
 Use the CLI to send the events to the stream:

 .. container:: highlight